dchristian3188/dchristian3188.github.io/_drafts/DSC Classes.md

 ```
 ### DscProperty - Mandatory
 Assigning a property the ```[DscProperty(Mandatory)]``` attribute does exactly what it sounds like.
-We can use this attribute when we want to ensure our user set this value in their configuration.
+We can use this attribute when we want to ensure our user sets this value in their configuration.
-For our example below, we will mark the ```$Label``` parameter mandatory.
+For our example below, we will tag the ```$Label``` parameter mandatory.
 ```powershell
 class DriveLabel
 {